 What Are The Best Solar Panels?

 All three solar panels are great choices.
 Sunpower is the best but costs a little more than LG & Panasonic.
-There are a few other notable solar panel manufacturers like REC, Q-Cells, and Solaria.
+There are other notable solar panel manufacturers like REC, Q-Cells, and Solaria.
 Be sure to read our comprehensive review of SunPower solar panels and the 7 biggest mistakes to avoid when going solar.

 Solar battery backup systems are more like insurance policies than investments.
 While it’s easy to…